Filed Under Businesses

 In the 1940s Sherwin-Williams was forced to make more innovations, this time with fewer materials at its disposal.
 As a result of the wartime shortage of oil, the company had to create a new type of paint, Kem-Tone, which was the world’s first water-based interior paint.
 Paintbrush materials were also in short supply at this time, meaning Sherwin-Williams would have to innovate new applicator products as well.
 The first roller brushes were made during this time, a now industry standard as well.
 During the war, Sherwin-Williams started heavily marketing a “do it yourself” notion, creating a whole new market for the company.
 By the end of World War II Sherwin-Williams had seen its sales double, despite the uncertainty of world events.

 The growth of Sherwin-Williams finally stagnated in the 1970s, as the company began to see exorbitant amounts of debt piling up.
 Hostile company takeover rumors were swirling around before a new CEO was appointed, Jack Breen.
-Breen would bring the company back from the brink of collapse.
-Legal battles stemming from this era still haunt the company, however.
-Lead paint was banned in 1978 but many homes across the countries still have walls covered in it, unfortunately causing health problems for many.
+Breen would be credited with bringing the company back from the brink of collapse, but legal battles stemming from this era still haunt the company.
+Lead paint was banned in 1978 but many homes across the country still have walls covered in it, causing serious health problems, especially for children in urban neighborhoods.
 Following a long legal battle in which Sherwin had to pay out $305 million for its use of lead paint, its main competitor, Pittsburgh-based PPG, announced it was ceasing all use of lead in its paint.
 This move may have swayed some customers away from Sherwin-Williams.
-Another stain on the reputation of the company appeared in 1981, as it purchased Gray Drug Stores for $55 million.
-While this was done to diversify its profits, the venture did not pay off and Sherwin sold Gray to Rite Aid for $165 million in 1987.
-More recently Sherwin has made many acquisitions of former rivals, Valspar being one of those.
-Along with Valspar, Sherwin bought industry fixtures Purdy and Minwax, allowing it to control much of the paint market.
-Purdy being a top company for paint applicators and Minwax being a popular finish company.
+Another stain on the reputation of the company appeared in 1981, when it purchased struggling Cleveland-based Gray Drug Stores for $55 million, a move meant to stabilize their financial portfolio.
+Following the acquisition of additional local chains, including 26 Cunningham Drug Stores, Sherwin sold their drug store division to Rite Aid for $165 million in 1987.
+More recently Sherwin has made many acquisitions of former rivals and industry fixtures, including Minneapolis-based paint and coatings company Valspar, Purdy (a top company for paint applicators), and Minwax (a popular finish company), allowing it to control much of the paint market.

-While recently Sherwin-Williams could have left the city of Cleveland after nearly two decades of being here, the company chose to build its brand-new headquarters in the center of downtown Cleveland.
-Cities like Atlanta and Dallas were rumored to be considered for the company’s headquarters but ultimately Sherwin stayed loyal to the city of Cleveland.
-Many of the company’s employees breathed sighs of relief as the fear of moving to a new city or losing their jobs terrified them.
-Along with its new headquarters, Sherwin-Williams is building another facility in Brecksville, continuing to plant roots into the city it has called home for nearly two centuries.
-The city of Cleveland has long seen its share of failures, The Drive, The Shot, and The Fumble.
-So to have a global giant like Sherwin-Williams chose to stay local when so many other companies have left for other cities means so much to the city.
-Employing nearly 4,500 citizens, Sherwin-Williams stands as the largest industrial employer in the city of Cleveland.
+In February of 2020 the company announced that it would build its brand-new headquarters in the center of downtown Cleveland.
+Cities like Atlanta and Dallas were rumored to be considered for the company’s headquarters but ultimately Sherwin stayed true to their Cleveland roots.
+Along with its new headquarters, Sherwin-Williams announced that it would build an R&D facility in Brecksville, continuing to invest in the region it has called home for nearly two centuries.
+Employing nearly 4,500 workers, Sherwin-Williams stands as the largest industrial employer in the city of Cleveland.

 Images